nw-wood/tinnitus-simulator/README.md

 ### Tinnitus Sound Simulator

 This program is designed to mask high-frequency pulsing sounds associated with tinnitus by generating randomized sound waves across multiple frequency ranges.
-The random nature of this sound effectively blends with the hyper-pulsing tinnitus, making the intrusive tones indiscernible.
+The random nature of this sound effectively blends with these sharp pulses and makes the intrusive tones indiscernible.

 UHF, VHF, Low freq powered RFID crap, LRAD's, tinnitus, whatever - this will obscure it.
 CRT's too f*** those things.
 Mosquito cell phone apps.
 Screw em'.